ionic-team/ionic-framework/core/src/components/accordion/readme.md

 ### Built in Styles

-There are two built in expansion styles: `accordion` and `inset`.
+There are two built in expansion styles: `compact` and `inset`.
 This expansion style is set via the `expand` property on `ion-accordion-group`.
 When `expand="inset"`, the accordion group is given a border radius.
 On `md` mode, the entire accordion will shift down when it is opened.

 ### Custom Styles